mvolkmann/blog/src/htmx.md

 - `"false"` to avoid creating an entry when the value `"true"` would be inherited from an ancestor element

-For an example of using `hx-push-url`, see the GitHub project {% aTargetBlank "https://github.com/mvolkmann/htmx-examples/tree/main/non-form-submit", "non-form-submit" %}.
+See the working example project that uses `hx-push-url` at {% aTargetBlank "https://github.com/mvolkmann/htmx-examples/tree/main/non-form-submit", "non-form-submit" %}.